🇮🇱 Hebrew Recommended Learning Material

 In general you can book lessons with any teacher on iTalki.

-Just book five lessons so the teacher has an incentive to try out a new app.
+Just say you’ll book five lessons so the teacher has an incentive to try out a new app.
+Then try it out together, using this page to explain how it works:

-We can recommend Tomer, a dancer and very kind person.
+We can for example recommend Tomer, a dancer and very kind person.
 He knows how to use the Lingophant app and has taught people with it. 🙂

 https://www.italki.com/en/teacher/19362081/hebrew

-Let us know if you found a good teacher and we will add them to this page.
+More coming soon.
+Let us know if you found a good teacher and we can add them to this page.